 Receive and Complete Your Ballot:

 States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online.

 Return Your Completed Ballot:

 Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials, you can do so here at the U.S. embassy’s mail room.

-Ballots can be deposited in the Embassy’s drop box (located by the front gate) on business days from 8 a.m. to 3:30 p.m.
-You can also hand deliver your ballot to the Embassy’s Consular section on business days from 2 p.m. to 3:30 p.m.
+Ballots can be hand delivered to the consular staff in the consular section on business days from 8 a.m. to 4:30 p.m.
 You need to place your ballots in postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage, and address them to the relevant local election officials.
 The Embassy does not sell stamps.